-Within three (3) school days after the hearing, the Chief Executive Officer or Designee shall send written notice of the Panel's decision to expel, including the findings of fact, to the student and parent.
+Within three (3) school days after the hearing, the Principal shall send written notice of the Panel's decision to expel, including the findings of fact, to the student and parent.
 This notice shall also include the following:

 - 1. The specific offense committed by the student. - 2.
 A statement of the student's or parent's obligation to inform any school which the student seeks to enroll of the student's expulsion. - 3.
 The date when the student can be reviewed for readmission, and a description of the process by which readmission is conducted. - 4.
-A copy of the rehabilitation plan - 5.
-The education alternative placement to be provided to the student during the time of expulsion. - 6.
-The right to appeal the expulsion to Da Vinci Chief Executive Officer, including the timeline and manner in which an appeal must be submitted.
+A copy of the rehabilitation plan

+- 5. The education alternative placement to be provided to the student during the time of expulsion. - 6.
+The right to appeal the expulsion to Da Vinci Schools Board of Trustees, including the timeline and manner in which an appeal must be submitted.